-Reasons to Offer Common Stock below NAV
+Reasons to Offer Common Stock Below NAV

-The broader fundamentals of the United States economy remain uncertain.
-Unemployment levels remain elevated and other economic fundamentals remain depressed.
 In the event that the United States economic performance contracts, it is likely that the financial results of small- to mid-sized companies, like those in which we invest, could experience deterioration or limited growth, which could ultimately lead to difficulty in meeting their debt service requirements and an increase in defaults.
 This could lead to significant stock price volatility for capital providers such as Main Street and could make access to capital more challenging for many firms.
 However, for firms that continue to have access to capital, such an environment may provide more attractive investment opportunities.
 Our ability to take advantage of these opportunities will depend on our access to equity capital.

 As a BDC and a regulated investment company, or RIC, for tax purposes, Main Street is dependent on its ability to raise capital through the issuance of common stock.
 RICs generally must distribute substantially all of their earnings to stockholders as dividends in order to achieve pass-through tax treatment, which prevents us from using those earnings to support new investments.
 Further, BDCs must maintain a debt to equity ratio of no more than 1:1, which requires us to finance our investments with at least as much equity as debt in the aggregate.
+The debt of our SBIC funds is generally excluded as debt from this calculation pursuant to an exemptive order the Company received from the SEC in 2008.
 In order to continue to build our investment portfolio, and thereby support or grow our dividends, we endeavor to periodically have access to capital through the public and private equity markets, enabling us to take advantage of favorable investment opportunities as they arise.